Team Germany

 Overall Project Lead

-Júlia Wéber, PhD, is professor of migration society and civic education at the Department of Social Work and Education at Neubrandenburg University of Applied Sciences.
-Key research and teaching areas: democracy threats, with a focus on far-right influence, racism and their critique, international comparative approaches in social work and welfare policy, cultures of remembrance in post-migrant societies and school-to-work transitions.
+Júlia Wéber, general project head, PhD, since 2018 professor of migration society and civic education at the Department of Social Work and Education, Neubrandenburg University of Applied Sciences.
+Key research and teaching areas: democracy threats, with a focus on far-right influence, racism and their critique, international comparative approaches in social work and welfare policy, cultures of remembrance in post-migrant societies, and school-to-work transitions.

 Prof. Dr. Christine Krüger